-For 2018 the Education Property Tax Credit is $700.00.
+For 2020 the Education Property Tax Credit is $700.00.
 This credit applies to your principal residence only.
 You may request a rebate if, as of January 1, 2018, you are the registered owner of a single-dwelling unit which is your principal residence, on which you paid property taxes in excess of the $250.00 minimum property tax threshold, and if you have not received Education Property Tax Assistance.
-The rebate application form is available at the Municipal Office and must be completed and returned to the Municipal office by November 15, 2018.
+The rebate application form is available at the Municipal Office and must be completed and returned to the Municipal office May 15, 2020.

 Frequently Asked Questions: